co1acraftalt/dind/README.md

 ### How can I change the inactivity timeout for my GitHub Codespaces?

-By default, GitHub Codespaces has an inactivity timeout of 30 minutes.
+By default, your GitHub Codespaces has an inactivity timeout of 30 minutes.

 However, you can extend this inactivity timeout to a maximum of 240 minutes (4 hours) at [GitHub Codespaces — Settings](https://github.com/settings/codespaces) under `Default idle timeout`